Do Go On - 373 - The Star Wars Holiday Special

 It's the something holiday special.

-Oh, I don't know if there's anyone in the room who might know.
+Oh, I don't know if there's anyone in the room in my own.

 Is it Star Wars?